rajgark/rajgark.github.io/_posts/2021-06-27-constitution-photos.md

 It rained outside our house and I noticed the raindrops aligned on the edge of the leaf, immediately lowered the exposure a bit to accentuate the glossiness of the water and clicked.

-{% include elements/figure.html image="https://lh3.googleusercontent.com/pw/AM-JKLWEsHDyk6aexSLzS1EYp3GBRlqT1muwUdoG_BCf93PCJuGdtMVo-Ofm1CuoeudL5Q39TYVmegArjIQW4tU8Ro9F9l7BG-hqECVKrUxJzOl4mNvc_QDZRbYCFCCp3S8-bdRM9Yiqr5EmVHNpiOqDvtkh=w861-h485-no?authuser=0" caption="Holy :cow: | 4.2 mm,  \(f\)/1.6,  1/121,  iPhone 12 Pro Camera | March 2021" %}
+{% include elements/figure.html image="https://lh3.googleusercontent.com/pw/AM-JKLWEsHDyk6aexSLzS1EYp3GBRlqT1muwUdoG_BCf93PCJuGdtMVo-Ofm1CuoeudL5Q39TYVmegArjIQW4tU8Ro9F9l7BG-hqECVKrUxJzOl4mNvc_QDZRbYCFCCp3S8-bdRM9Yiqr5EmVHNpiOqDvtkh=w861-h485-no?authuser=0" caption=":cow: | 4.2 mm,  \(f\)/1.6,  1/121,  iPhone 12 Pro Camera | March 2021" %}

 My girlfriend and I occasionally went to farms to purchase fresh local produce/meats, where once we saw this curious (and stinky) fellow.